veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-image.md

     ```

-- **imgSrc-** this property stores the path of the image stored in the system and it displays the image based on the path if present.
+- **imgSrc:** this property stores the path of the image stored in the system and it displays the image based on the path if present.
 Such as (android\wallpaper.jpg).
 So this display the image of the name wallpaper that is in jpg format.

-- **Alt-** this will be displayed instead of image when the imgSrc does not load the image because of some reason.
+- **Alt:** this will be displayed instead of image when the imgSrc does not load the image because of some reason.
 It can be string such as("image not available").

 ## Support
 - **Devices:** Android, iOS